NeilJustice/FileRevisor/README.md

 FileRevisor `rename-files` mode renames files in either a specified directory only or with `--recurse` in a specified directory and its subdirectories.

-Shown in this screenshot is FileRevisor `rename-files` renaming files with name `file` to name `new_file_name` in the current directory:
+Shown in this screenshot is FileRevisor `rename-files` renaming files with name `file` to new name `new_file_name` in the current directory:

 ![rename-files](Screenshots/rename-files.png)

 ### rename-directories

+FileRevisor `rename-directories` mode renames directories in either a specified directory only or with `--recurse` in a specified directory and its subdirectories.

+Shown in this screenshot is FileRevisor `rename-directories` renaming directories with name `directory` to new name `new_directory_name` in the current directory:

 ![rename-directories](Screenshots/rename-directories.png)